Updated: Dockershim Removal FAQ

 Early versions of Kubernetes only worked with a specific container runtime: Docker Engine.
 Later, Kubernetes added support for working with other container runtimes.
 The CRI standard was created to enable interoperability between orchestrators (like Kubernetes) and many different container runtimes.
 Docker Engine doesn't implement that interface (CRI), so the Kubernetes project created special code to help with the transition, and made that dockershim code part of Kubernetes itself.

 The dockershim code was always intended to be a temporary solution (hence the name: shim).
 You can read more about the community discussion and planning in the Dockershim Removal Kubernetes Enhancement Proposal.
 In fact, maintaining dockershim had become a heavy burden on the Kubernetes maintainers.

 Additionally, features that were largely incompatible with the dockershim, such as cgroups v2 and user namespaces are being implemented in these newer CRI runtimes.
-Removing support for the dockershim will allow further development in those areas.
+Removing the dockershim from Kubernetes allows further development in those areas.

 Yes, the images produced from

 docker build will work with all CRI implementations.

 All your existing images will still work exactly the same.